 Meanwhile the London Bus Museum is open on Thursdays, Fridays, Saturdays and Sundays from 11am to 5pm and closed on Mondays, Tuesdays and Wednesdays.
-As a bonus, the Museum will also be open on Bank Holiday Monday, 31st August.
+As a bonus, the Museum will also be open during October half term week.
 Come and visit us!

 An advanced timed-ticket system for both visitors and members is in operation – book tickets at Brooklands Museum to avoid over-crowding.